Kalpana-959920/Kalpana-959920/README.md

 ### ☕ Coffee Website

-This is a simple, responsive landing page about coffee — my first project built using HTML and CSS, with a bit of JavaScript.
+This is a simple, responsive website about coffee — my first project built using HTML and CSS, with a bit of JavaScript.

 - ✅ Clean layout
 - ✅ Mobile-friendly design